 Prior to the beginning of any snowfall, all plow trucks are prepped and filled with salt.
 Once the snowfall begins, crews begin plowing and salting major routes and will continue until all major routes are cleared.
 Once the major routes are completed, the crews then move into the neighborhoods.
-The Westland Department of Public Service priorities school routes and garbage routes in order to reduce the likelihood of trash collection and school disruptions.
+The Westland Department of Public Service prioritizes school routes and garbage routes in order to reduce the likelihood of trash collection and school disruptions.

 As a reminder, most major roads in Westland are maintained by Wayne County including Cherry HIll, Eckles, Farmington (between Ann Arbor and Joy), Ford, Hannan, Inkster, Joy, Merriman, Michigan Avenue, Middlebelt, Van Born, Warren, Wayne, and Venoy (south of Warren.)